makrai/notes/nozza2003-lang-spec-BERTs.md

 # 4 Conclusions 6

-* [which] languages are covered, which tasks tackled, and which domains consid
+* which languages are covered, which tasks tackled, and which domains considered
-  * huge variability models and the difficulty ... to find the best model for a specific task, language, and domain
+  * huge variability models and the difficulty to find the best model for a specific task, language, and domain
 * In the future, we plan to provide
   * independent verification of reported results and
-  * direct comparisons of language-specific BERT models on specific domains and tasks.
-We plan to
+  * direct comparisons of language-specific BERT models on specific domains and tasks
-    * use the same data to fine-tune the models [i.e.] comparable values for
+    * use the same data to fine-tune the models i.e. comparable values